kenan-rhoton/wargame/rules.markdown

 ### Fight

-To Fight, both players roll their Quality and their Numbers Advantage.
+To Fight, both players roll their Quality and their Numbers Advantage, and take the **highest** result.
 Numbers Advantage is a d8 for equal numbers, d6/d10 for less/more, and d4/d12 for half/double.
 If the attacker exceeds the defender's roll, inflict casualties equal to the difference.
+Otherwise, the defender inflicts casualties equal to the difference.

 ### Shoot

-To Shoot, resolve as in a Fight, but the target Unit does not roll Hits if it can't Shoot at that distance.
-You can't Shoot at a Unit in Combat.
+To Shoot, resolve as in a Fight, but the attacker doesn't suffer casualties if the target can't Shoot at that distance.
+You can't Shoot at a Unit in Combat or if the Unit is in Combat.

 ### Advance